andsild/dotfiles/vim/README.md

 Copy "init.vim" and "plugins.toml" into your `$XDG_CONFIG_HOME/nvim` (default `~/.config/nvim`).
 Do `pip install --upgrade neovim`, using python3.
 The rest should install by itself.

 When launching nvim the first time with this config, run `:call dein#install()` inside neovim.
 This will download all plugins.
 Then restart.
+Run `:UpdateRemotePlugins`.
 ## Plugins

 [dein](https://github.com/Shougo/dein.vim) for plugin management